SmarterApp/smarterapp.github.io/documents/AssessmentItemFormatUpdate.md

 # Introduction

 Sample QTI 3.0 items have been updated based on feedback from technology stakeholders and service providers.
 This is the last planned delivery of samples.
-If there are any questions about this sample set, please content Smarter Balanced.
+If there are any questions about this sample set, please contact Smarter Balanced.

 # Sample Content Packages